ibrahimansari/Login-Register-PHP/README.md

 Login-Register-PHP
 ==================

 Simple Login and Register pages.
-Made with the help of Google.
+Coded with the help of Google.
 Enjoy.